 Pure C8 MCT Oil is a higher purity MCT oil made from concentrated Caprylic Acid (also known as C8).
-The higher purity of this oil (99.8%) eliminates odor and taste, while also reducing the typical gut symptoms experienced with MCT oils.
+The higher purity of this oil (99.8%) eliminates odour and taste while also reducing the typical gut symptoms experienced with MCT oils.

 HOW PURE C8 MCT OIL WORKS

-Pure C8 MCT oil is the most efficient of the Medium Chain Triglycerides (MCT) in its conversion into ketones via the liver.
-As a consequence, per gram consumed, more ketones are generated than other MCT oils.
+Pure C8 MCT oil is the most efficient Medium Chain Triglycerides (MCT) in its conversion into ketones via the liver.
+Consequently, per gram consumed, more ketones are generated than other MCT oils.

-After consuming a dose of C8, from 1 teaspoon to 1 tablespoon, it is funneled directly to the liver and converted into ketones.
+After consuming a dose of C8, from 1 teaspoon to 1 tablespoon, it is funnelled directly to the liver and converted into ketones.

 This provides a quick and direct energy source from ketone metabolism and the other various benefits of ketone-bodies.

-C8 MCT Oil is odorless, tasteless and can be substituted with traditional oils.
-Easy to mix in protein shakes, coffee, or any other types of beverages for sustained energy.
+C8 MCT Oil is odourless, tasteless, and can replace traditional oils in your diet.
+It is easy to mix in protein shakes, coffee, or other beverages for sustained energy.

-HOW PURE C8 MCT OIL DIFFERS TO OTHER SIMILAR PRODUCTS
+HOW PURE C8 MCT OIL DIFFERS FROM OTHER SIMILAR PRODUCTS